sharppy/SHARPpy/README.md

 ### Using the Sounding Window
 <sup>[[Return to Top]](#sharppy)</sup>

-The [Blumberg et al. 2017](http://journals.ametsoc.org/doi/abs/10.1175/BAMS-D-15-00309.1), BAMS article provides an overview of the various insets and information included in the SHARPpy sounding window, as well as a list of references to journal articles that describe the relevance of each aspect of the SHARPpy GUI.
-For more of the interactive aspects of the program, see the sections below:
+[Blumberg et al. 2017](http://journals.ametsoc.org/doi/abs/10.1175/BAMS-D-15-00309.1) provides an overview of the various insets and information included in the SHARPpy sounding window, as well as a list of references to journal articles that describe the relevance of each aspect of the SHARPpy GUI.
+For information on the interactive aspects of the program, see the sections below:

 ##### Zooming and Changing Views